SymfonyCasts/asset-mapper/sfcasts/vendor-css.md

 Spin back over to `app.css` and I'll paste in some styling for `.btn-primary`.
 This overrides the variables that are set by Bootstrap to a different color.
-We are,m at least, *using* the `bs-primary` variable: we set it up here, and can reference it in as many spots as we want.
-So, pretty basic CSS overriding, but with less repition.
+We are, at least, *using* the `bs-primary` variable: we set it up here, and can reference it in as many spots as we want.
+So, pretty basic CSS overriding, but with less repetition.

 And when we try it... it *does* change the color.
 Sweet! *So* CSS variables are *one* way to customize Bootstrap, but Sass is still an even more powerful option.